micosnceon/SUT-PUB-ARCHCOMMS/notes/root.General Folio Comments.md

 ### CONTENT PAGES

-* Follow the exact list from page 3/16 Folio V2 pdf.
+* Follow the exact list from page 3/16 Folio V2 pdf (
+ _Follow the contents page i.e (1) Cover Page (2) Imprint page..._).
 So it is easy for tutors to give you marks.
 Don't use week numbers etc...
+* This should be used to ensure all material is covered.

 ### PLEASE USE A GRID